cescosgames/roadmap_projects/README.md

 # Roadmap Projects
-These are my takes on the roadmap.sh projects, thanks roadmap.sh!
+Hello!
+This repository features my takes on some of the projects found on roadmap.sh <br> Projects can be found by title in their respective category folder.

 ## Project List (in order of completion)